Drug information

 • If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of receiving a COVID-19 vaccine during pregnancy.

 • About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you or your child are taking or plan to take.
 COVID-19 vaccines may affect the way other medicines or products work, and other medicines or products may affect how COVID-19 vaccines work.
-Ask your health care provider if there are interactions between COVID-19 vaccines and the other medicines you or your child take.
+Ask your health care provider if there are interactions between the COVID-19 vaccine you or your child will be receiving and the other medicines you or your child take.

 How are COVID-19 vaccines given?
 How are COVID-19 vaccines given?